senyosimpson/blog/content/posts/rust-error-handling.md

 Error handling is such an important part of development precisely because it allows us to handle failure.
 It improves our ability to reason about our software; we understand the myriad ways it may fail.
-When encounter failures, great error messages help us diagnose problems efficiently.
+When we encounter failures, great error messages help us diagnose problems efficiently.
 This in turn boosts productivity and leads to an improved developer experience.

 ## Shifting paradigms